-Police have said they are checking all avenues in an effort to locate them.
+Police have said they are checking all avenues in an effort

 Milford was reported missing discussion on the hours of the at 9:15 a.m.
 Monday, Nov.
 4, by an acquaintance when he failed to open his business on 25th St. Also unaccounted for is Milford's brown, two-tone 1984 GMC Suburban, license 6412 GD.